 The risk of AMI or stroke is more than four times higher after a respiratory tract infection, with the highest risk in the first 3 days after diagnosis.
-Preventing influenza, particularly by means of vaccination, could prevent influenza-triggered AMI.
-Provided the control of the control of
+269 Preventing influenza, particularly by means of vaccination, could prevent influenza-triggered AMI.
+270

-Studies have linked periodontal disease to both atherosclerosis and CVD, 271-273 and serological studies have linked elevated antibody titres of periodontal bacteria to atherosclerotic disease.
-Nevertheless, if active treatment or prevention of periodontitis improves, clinical prognosis requires further studies despite preliminary evidence.
-275-277 migraine with aura, which accounts for about one-third of all migraines; in many patients the two forms coexist.
+Studies have linked periodontal disease to both atherosclerosis and CVD, ^{271-273} and serological studies have linked elevated antibody titres of periodontal bacteria to atherosclerotic disease.
+274 Nevertheless, if active treatment or prevention of periodontitis improves, clinical prognosis requires further studies despite preliminary evidence. ^{275-277} migraine with aura, which accounts for about one-third of all migraines; in many patients the two forms coexist.